 The (Potential) Reasons

 This lack of easily accessible mental health care often means that rural individuals must travel longer distances to reach these services and/or face longer waiting times.
 Both of these factors may mean that individuals living in rural communities "may enter care later, with more serious symptoms, and require more expensive and intensive treatments than do their urban peers."
-Finally, there are the cultural barriers to consider in rural people receiving mental health care.
-There is often still a stigma surrounding mental health care in these communities that often pride themselves on their self-reliance, which compounded with the lack of anonymity in rural places, can lead to individuals not seeking mental health services when they may need them.
+Finally, the cultural barriers preventing rural people from receiving mental health care should be considered as often rural communities still experience a stigma regarding mental health care.
+This stigma may lead to suicides as people in these communities often pride themselves on their self-reliance, which compounded with the lack of anonymity in rural places, can lead to individuals not seeking mental health services when they may need them.

 Another explanation for the higher rates of suicides in rural communities may be due to geographic and social isolation, which may mean that rural individuals lack adequate support systems.
 Additionally, for younger people living in rural communities, their feelings of isolation may be heightened by the fact that many of their peers may have left the area for education and employment opportunities in more urban areas.

-The final factor I will mention, though there are almost surely many more, in regards to the higher rates of suicides in rural communities is the often greater access to firearms in these areas.
-Gun ownership tends to be more common in rural areas (according to a 2014 study, 51 percent of rural people had guns in their home compared to 25 percent of people in urban areas and 36 percent in suburban areas).
-While drug overdose may be the most common form of attempted suicide in the US, guns are the most common mode of suicide in America, which is unsurprising given their lethality.
+The final factor I will mention in regards to the higher rates of suicides in rural communities is the often greater access to firearms in these areas.
+Gun ownership tends to be more common in rural areas.
+Indeed, according to a 2014 study, 51 percent of rural people had guns in their home compared to 25 percent of people in urban areas and 36 percent in suburban areas.
+While drug overdose may be the most common form of attempted suicide in the US, guns are the most common mode of suicide in America.
+This is unsurprising given their lethality.
 Indeed, a "gun in the home raises the suicide risk for everyone: gun owner, spouse and children alike."

-Therefore, while factors like lack of mental health care and feelings of isolation may contribute to the higher rates of attempted and successful suicides in rural communities, guns (which don't not allow for a change of heart or mind) do have a large role in ensuring the "success" of a suicide attempt.
+Therefore, while factors like lack of mental health care and feelings of isolation may contribute to the higher rates of attempted and successful suicides in rural communities, guns (which do not allow for a change of heart or mind) do play a large role in ensuring the "success" of a suicide attempt.